beakerbrowser/beakerbrowser.com/_docs/devtools/dns.md

 Until we've integrated DNSSEC or TLS certificates, or something similar, it may be possible to <a href="https://en.wikipedia.org/wiki/Man-in-the-middle_attack">Man in the Middle attack</a> your DNS lookup.

 If you're unsure about the risk, don't use this DNS feature.

+**Note**: If you put your URL in a DNS record, it will no longer be confidential.
+Don't give a domain name to any site you want to keep secret.